Olympus E-P5 vs E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-P5 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the E-P5 can be equipped with an optional viewfinder – the VF-4.
+However, optional viewfinders – the VF-4 for the E-P5 and the VF-4 for the E-PL8 – are available as accessories.
 The adjacent table lists some of the other core features of the Olympus E-P5 and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The E-P5 has one, while the E-PL8 does not.
 While the built-in flash of the E-P5 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the E-P5 does not have a selfie-screen.